learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What do you understand by Screen objects?
+## Q 12.13.
+What do you understand by Screen objects?

 * **window**: is the execution context and global object for that context's JavaScript
 * **document**: contains the DOM, initialized by parsing HTML